The Lord of the Rings: The Battle for Middle-earth II: Gameplay

 The Battle for Middle-earth II is a real-time strategy game.
 Similar to its predecessor, the game requires that the player build a base with structures to produce units, gather resources, research upgrades, and provide defenses.
 Units are used to attack the enemy and defend the player's base.
 Players win matches by eliminating all enemy unit producing structures.
 Unlike the first game, the player can build an unlimited number of structures anywhere on the map, allowing for more freedom in base building and unit production.
-Players can build walls to defend their base; however, the walls can only be constructed within a certain proximity to the players fortress.
+Players can build walls to defend their base; however, the walls can only be constructed within a certain proximity to the player's fortress.
 They can also construct arrow and catapult towers on building plots around a fortress to provide defensive support and basic protection.
 Along with this, each factions' fortress is uniquely equipped with a special power reached only by purchasing necessary upgrades.
 The game's HUD, called the Palantír, shows the player's hero units and their abilities, a mini-map, and objectives.

 Units are classified into one of several classes: infantry, ranged, pikemen, cavalry, or siege.
 Each unit class has unique strengths and weaknesses, emphasizing the importance of properly matching up units in battle to increase their effectiveness.
 Hero units are unique in that only one of each can be created; they consist of characters from the novel, such as Aragorn, Legolas, Gimli, Saruman, Nazgûl, Mouth of Sauron, Arwen, the Witch-king of Angmar, and Shelob, characters created for the game like Gorkil the Goblin King and Drogoth the Dragon Lord, or are created via the game's Hero Creator (only accessible via the PC version).
 If the player kills Gollum, a non-player character, they are rewarded with the One Ring.
 The item can be used to summon one of two ring heroes for a price of 10,000 resources, Galadriel and Sauron, depending on the player's faction.
 Ring heroes have extremely strong armor and powerful attacks, making them among the game's most over-powered units.